Image De-raining Using a Conditional Generative Adversarial Network: Introduction

-Even though these existing methods have been successful, we note that they do not consider additional information into the optimization.
-Hence, to design a visually appealing de-raining algorithm, we must consider the following information into the optimization framework: \begin{enumerate} \item[(a)] We should consider into the objective function the criterion that performance of vision algorithms such as detection and classification should not be affected by the presence of rain streaks.
+Even though tremendous improvements have been achieved, we note that these methods do not consider additional information into the optimization.
+Hence, to design a visually appealing de-raining algorithm, we must consider the following information into the optimization framework: \begin{enumerate} \item[(a)] The criterion that performance of vision algorithms such as detection and classification should not be affected by the presence of rain streaks should be considered in the objective function.
 The inclusion of this discriminative information ensures that the reconstructed image is indistinguishable from its original counterpart. \item[(b)] Rather than concentrating only on the characterization of rain-streaks, visual quality may also be considered into the optimization function.
-By doing this, we will be able ensure that the de-rained image looks visually appealing without losing important details. \item[(c)] Some of the existing methods adopt additional image processing techniques to enhance the results \cite{cnn_derain,automatic_rain}.
-Instead, it would be better to use a single structure to deal with the problem without any additional processing. \end{enumerate}
+This can ensure that the de-rained image looks visually appealing without losing important details. \item[(c)] Some of the existing methods adopt off-line additional image processing techniques to enhance the results \cite{derain_tip17,derain_tip12}.
+Instead, it would be better to use a more unified structure to deal with the problem without any additional processing. \end{enumerate}